project-zot/project-zot.github.io/docs/user-guides/zli.md

     remote-zot   https://server-example:8080
     local        http://localhost:8080

+<a name="default-configurations"></a>

+### Default configurations

+You can set one named config as the default so most commands work without explicitly passing `--config` or `--url`.

+Examples:

+    $ bin/zli config set-default local
+    $ bin/zli image list

+To clear the default and require explicit selection again:

+    $ bin/zli config clear-default

+Resolution behavior:

+- If both `--config` and `--url` are omitted, zli uses the default config (when set).
+- If either `--config` or `--url` is provided, that explicit input takes precedence.

 ### Listing images

 You can list all images hosted on a zot server using the [`zli image list`](#_zli-image) command with the server’s alias: